-Over 37% or 45.3 million of the 122,354,219 households in the United States have invited a cat into their homes.
+Over 37% of households in the United States have invited a cat into their homes; that is over 45 million households!
 About 63% keep their pets indoors exclusively.
-That’s a good thing, too, since it gives owners a heads-up if something is wrong, such as unusual litterbox behaviors.
+That’s a good thing, too, since it gives owners a heads-up if something is wrong, such as unusual litter box behaviors.
 Cats are creatures of habit.
 They also have distinct preferences for cleanliness, litter type, and the number of boxes.

 Straining and failure to eliminate require a physical examination and tests to determine the cause and course of treatment.
 Many also make a pet vulnerable to a recurrence.
 Whatever the cause, it’s vital to determine why your cat is having problems using its litterbox, no matter what the reason.